Wheels, tires, tubes - how do I choose them for my wheelchair?

 The tire is the part on the wheelchair that wears out the fastest.
 This depends on the quality of the material from which it is made, but also on the way the wheelchair is used: the surface on which it is most often driven, the frequency as well as the type of driving.

-Marking - as with car or bicycle tires, the size of wheelchair tires is also specified.
+Marking - as with car or bicycle tires, the size of wheelchair tires is also specified on the tires.
 The most common is 200×50.
-You will also see the ETRTO format, which stands for two numbers separated by a hyphen, the first indicating the width of the wheel, tire or tube in millimeters and the second the exact diameter of the tire or rim.
+You can also see the ETRTO size format on the tire.
+The ETRTO size consists of two numbers separated by a hyphen: the first indicating the width of the wheel, tire or tube in millimeters and the second the exact diameter of the tire or rim.

-Color - the material used for wheelchair tires is gray and does not leave marks on domestic surfaces such as panels, tiles and boards.
+Colour - the material used for wheelchair tires is gray and does not leave marks on home surfaces such as panels, tiles and boards.

 Tire profile - you can usually find tires with profiles such as light, herringbone, V, cube and others.
 The range of wheelchair tires includes both tires with tubes (pneumatic) and maintenance-free tubeless tires (solid).